High-contrast random composites: homogenisation framework and new spectral phenomena: Preliminaries and problem setting

 For $f\in H$, we consider the following resolvent problem: find $u_0+u_1 \in V$ such that

-where $\nabla_\o$ denotes the gradient in the probability space, cf. \eqref{160} in Appendix \ref{ap:probability}.
+where $\nabla_\o$ denotes the gradient in the probability space (see Appendix \ref{ap:probability}).
 This problem gives rise to a positive definite operator $\AA^\hom $ in $H$, see \cite{ChChV} for details.
-Note that one can take an arbitrary $f\in L^2(S\times\O)$ in (\ref{zadnjerrr}): in this case the solution coincides with the solution for the right-hand side $\mathcal{P}f$, where $\mathcal P$ is the orthogonal projection onto $H$.
+Note that one can take an arbitrary $f\in L^2(S\times\O)$ in (\ref{zadnjerrr}).
+In this case the solution coincides with the solution for the right-hand side $\mathcal{P}f$, where $\mathcal P$ is the orthogonal projection onto $H$, namely, we have $u_0 +u_1 = (\AA^\hom + \lambda)^{-1} \mathcal P f$.
 Furthermore, the identity (\ref{zadnjerrr}) can be written as a coupled system

 Here and in what follows, unless specified otherwise, we often use the notation $\langle f \rangle:=\int_\Omega f$, tacitly assuming that functions defined only on $\OO$ are extended by zero to the whole $\O$.